 There are two main methods for measuring bra sizing: American and European/UK.

 If you measure your ribcage with American sizing (breathing out with a tape measure).
-Then you add 4 or 5 inches to get a round figure, which is the size of your band.
+Then you add 4 or 5 inches to get a round figure, the size of your band.
 Alternatively, some techniques will use your overbust measurement rather than your ribcage measurement.
 Then deduct your band measurement from your total bust measurement.
 Every inch that remains is equal to one cup size.
 (Sizing in the United States alters but is typically A – H without double letters.)

 You may get the same ribcage and bust measurements with the UK sizing.
-Your band size is your rib cage measurement, and the gap between your chest and your ribcage is a cup size.
+Your band size is your rib cage measurement, and the gap between your chest and ribcage is a cup size.

 (The cup order in UK size is: A, B, C, D, DD, E, F, FF, etc....)

-Neither of these systems is incorrect, and some bodies will benefit more differently.
+Neither of these systems is incorrect, and some bodies will benefit differently.
 All bodies are different, and you may have mild or severe pectus carinatum deformity, which will also affect your bra size.

 Ladies with smaller cup sizes and more athletic body types benefit from the American measurement method.
 On the other side, If you have larger bra cups UK system may be better for you.
 It all comes down to how your bras should fit your personal choices.